-Senior Lecturer/Associate Professor at Department of Business Studies
+Senior Lecturer/Associate Professor (Leave of Absence) at Department of Business Studies

 Academic merits: PhD, Docent